rackspace-cookbooks/rackspace_sudo/test/kitchen/cookbooks/sudo_test/README.md

-This cookbook is used with test-kitchen to test the parent, sudo cookbok
+This cookbook is used with test-kitchen to test the parent, rackspace_sudo cookbok